Making A Sneaker

 What seems so simple is a very, very, complicated endeavor.

-To learn more please check out our Online Shoe School
+Learn more at our Online Shoe School

 Learn more about making shoes:Do you want to learn how big brands make shoes?
 Now you can!
 How Shoes are Made will show you how modern shoes come to life!
 More than just a tour through a sneaker factory and more than your average shoe making book!
 From drawing shoe designs to sample development and footwear manufacturing, you will learn how it is all done.
 Written by veteran shoemaking pros, How Shoes are Made will give you a look inside the REAL world of shoe design, development, and mass production.
 220 pages with over 400 color photos and drawings.
 26 chapters explaining shoe design, footwear pattern making, sample development, footwear materials selection, upper stitching, outsole and tooling design, shoe lasts, shoe costing, quality inspections, starting you own shoe brand, and much more!
 A must read for young shoe designers, sneaker heads, or any footwear fanatic!
 Over 2500 copies sold!
 Read in 60 Countries!
 See Preview Video On YouTube